tutorial

 Should I use Python or TypeScript?#

-Python/FastMCP for rapid development and data-focused servers.
+Python/FastMCP for rapid development, vibe-coding, and data-focused servers.
 TypeScript for production apps where type safety matters.
-Both are first-class citizens in the MCP ecosystem.
+Go for high-performance servers at scale.
+All three are first-class citizens in the MCP ecosystem.

 Summary#